UWA-BIOL4408-Marine-Ecology/Analysis-lobster-density/4_lobster-density_advanced-plots.md

 ![](4_lobster-density_advanced-plots_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 Here we save the plot base on its name.
-This makes it simpler when you are making mulitple plots in a script and want to save them all in one go at the end of the script.
+This makes life simpler when you are making mulitple plots in a script and want to save them all in one go at the end of the script.
 We can also sett the size of the final plot